junit-pioneer/junit-pioneer/CONTRIBUTING.md

 #### Assertions

-All tests shall use [AssertJ](https://joel-costigliola.github.io/assertj/)'s assertions and not the ones build into Jupiter:
+All tests shall use [AssertJ](https://assertj.github.io/doc/)'s assertions and not the ones built into Jupiter:

 * more easily discoverable API
 * more detailed assertion failures